Cheap feedstocks still driving hope of Canadian petrochemical boom

 In Sarnia Lambton, Calgary-based Nova Chemicals will be busy until the fall season placing pilings to support infrastructure.

-The work is part of plans to invest over $2 billion to expand an ethylene cracker and add polyethylene (PE) capacity by the end of 2021.
+The work is part of plans to invest C$3.5 billion ($2.7-billion) to expand an ethylene cracker and add polyethylene (PE) capacity by the end of 2021.

 The above projects have in common access to low cost ethane and propane in Canada.
 There are other large-scale energy projects advancing, including an LNG export terminal and additional pipelines underway.
 Meanwhile, the Canadian petrochemical industry faces challenges but also opportunities ahead.